Semi-parametric inference based on adaptively collected data: Main results

-A few comments regrading~\Cref{thm:linear_new3} are in order.
+A few comments regarding Theorem~\ref{thm:linear_new3} are in order.
 First, its guarantees hold under a weaker assumption on the selection probability, albeit at the expense of assuming the \emph{a priori} existence of a consistent estimator of $\EstTargetPar$.
-However, since typically we estimate $\TrueTargetPar, \TrueFunPar$ simultaneously in the partial linear model, we would also obtain a consistent estimator of $\TrueTargetPar$ if we can find a consistent estimator of $\TrueFunPar$ (cf. condition~\eqref{eq:ass_nuisance_est}).
+However, since typically we estimate $\TrueTargetPar$ and $\TrueFunPar$ simultaneously in the partial linear model, we would also obtain a consistent estimator of $\TrueTargetPar$ if we can find a consistent estimator of $\TrueFunPar$ (cf. condition~\eqref{eq:ass_nuisance_est}).